 So, what insurance does a small business need?
 That depends on the kind of work you do.
-This list of options can get you started on how to choose business insurance.
-Sometimes, you can purchase a comprehensive business owner's policy that includes most everything you need.
-As this list indicates, the risks for not having the right coverage can mean a big financial hit to your company.
+This list of options can get you started on choosing business insurance policies.

 General liability insurance